andrenoberto/TrafficPetri/README.md

 - `Contribute` option opens a web page to pull request's section of this repo.
 Keyboard shortcut `CTRL + C`.
 - `Report a Bug` option opens a web page to issues' section of this repo.
 Keyboard shortcut `CTRL + R`.
 - `Help` option gets details about how to get futher information of this application.
 Keyboard Keyboard shortcut `F1`.

+### Main Panel
+Uses GUI to show the simulated petri net in a simplified way.

+### Status bar
+Shows the current status of the application.

 [cpnwebsite]: http://cpntools.org